Cadence

 Cadences are strong indicators of the tonic or central pitch of a passage or piece.
 The musicologist Edward Lowinsky proposed that the cadence was the "cradle of tonality".

-US and British nomenclature

-Cadence names may differ between US usage and British usage.
-This article follows US usage.
+Nomenclature across the world

 Common classifications

 Cadences are divided into four main types, according to their harmonic progression: authentic (typically perfect authentic or imperfect authentic), half, plagal, and deceptive.
 Typically, phrases end on authentic or half cadences, and the terms plagal and deceptive refer to motion that avoids or follows a phrase-ending cadence.
 Each cadence can be described using the Roman numeral system of naming chords.